Signal Ledger A family of source-backed specialist sites for messy, decision-heavy information.

 What ProWritingAid does better

-Latest synced official sources for ProWritingAid support: Readability checks; Free limited plan with premium subscriptions and longer-term purchase options..
+Based on the latest synced official sources, ProWritingAid highlights Readability checks and Free limited plan with premium subscriptions and longer-term purchase options.

 • Readability checks